-Examples of the support that we offer include financial, mental health, safeguarding, careers, progression, enrichment, work experience and more.
+Examples of the support that we offer include financial, mental health, confidential sexual health, safeguarding, careers, progression, enrichment, work experience and more.
 Why not drop in to your nearest Student Life office on campus?

 At college, you will have tutorial sessions that cover Personal, Social, Health and Economic (PSHE) themes.
 These tutorials are differentiated and reflective and aim to prepare you for active citizenship.

 Our tutorials regularly explore different topics allowing you to become more open minded and educated on different areas of PSHE.
 Tutorials encourage you to start discussions and share your thoughts in a safe and collaborative environment.

 It’s ok to need some extra support… We’re here to help.

 If you are struggling financially, we may be able to help.
 Alongside gaining support with travel passes, free meals and childcare, we can help you apply for the Learner Support Fund.
 We also offer free sanitary products to students who need them, these can discreetly be given at reception.